Amherst College Special Seminar for 2015-16

 Throughout, we will identify strategies for framing research questions, for gathering and digesting research materials from various sources, and for employing this research in projects of writing and creation according to individual student interest.
 We will examine how writers, artists, dancers, performers, filmmakers, and architects employ research in the development of their work, and students will articulate the ways in which they can perform their research in writing, performance, design, and the visual and electronic arts according to their own interests and experience.
 To end the semester, each student will propose a topic and develop a prospectus for an original research project.
 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive and collaborative research with faculty.

-Limited to 6 students.
+Limited to 6 sophomores and juniors.
 Admission with consent of the instructor.
 Spring semester.
-Professor Gilpin.2014-15: Offered in Spring 2015
+Professor Gilpin.2015-16: Offered in Spring 2016

 239 The Place of Memory: Engaging History in the Digital World